 The biggest character to come out of the NES is undeniably Mario.
 25 years later, he is still going strong with the recently released masterpiece Super Mario Galaxy 2.
 But on the NES, the greatest star was Capcom’s Mega Man.
 Mario had 3 great NES games, all of which will be covered in my NES celebration, Mega Man had 2 great games and 4 that were not quite as great but were still very good.
 After the NES Mario continued to shine and has never stopped shining.
 Mega Man, however, faltered.
 There was the Mega Man X series that started great but quickly faded.
 There was the GBA Zero series that had its heart in the right place but was more frustrating than fun.
 Also on the GBA was the Mega Man Battle Network series, originally a fun Pokemon flavored action RPG but soon degenerated into soulless cash cowing.
 On the PS1, there was the truly delightful Legends series.
 It had three great games that, while extremely good especially for their system, but were more Zelda than Mega Man.
 But despite his troubles after the fall of the NES, on it the pudgy little robot was king.

 So starting with that great base MM2 only gets better.
 The best thing about MM1 was the ability to choose the order in which the 6 levels are played.
 MM2 kept the choice but gave 8 initial levels instead of 6.
-And from each of the Master Robots, as the bosses are called, defeated the player receives a new power.
+From each of the Master Robots, as the bosses are called, defeated the player receives a new power.
 Each of the powers is useful against another one of the bosses.
 Half of the fun of the game is trying to find the “correct” order in which to beat the levels and get the power-ups.
 Unlike most of the later games, in MM2 the weapons are actually useful in the levels and not just against the bosses.
-And in the case of the Metal Blades, they are overpowered.
+In the case of the Metal Blades, they are overpowered.
 But you gain one for each level; the player gets more and more powerful.
 Parts of the game at the beginning that were unbeatably hard become trivial.
 Not the any Mega Man game is actually that hard.
 They are unforgiving and force the player to play its rules, but once the player submits and lets the game shape the way they play then the games become easy.
-The weapons are makes MM great.
-Though MM has only jump and shoot options, the differing shooting abilities makes Mega Man a formidable force by the time the player hits Wily’s Castle, the 4 level gauntlet that ends the game.
+The weapons are what makes Mega Man great.
+Though Mega Man can only jump and shoot, the differing shooting abilities makes Mega Man a formidable force by the time the player hits Wily’s Castle, the 4 level gauntlet that ends the game.
 The feeling you get at the end of the game of having become so much more powerful is one of the greatest feelings in any game and it is particularly great in Mega Man.